-Headline performance figures for The Stockwood Park Academy resulted in an Attainment 8 score for our students of 44.0 points.
-These results included good improvements in English and Maths.
-Our overall (Progress) P8 score increased to 0.
+Headline performance figures for The Stockwood Park Academy resulted in an Attainment 8 score for our students of 36.9 points.
+These results included good improvements in English and Maths compared with 2022 outcome data.
+The overall (Progress) P8 score increased significantly from 2019 and 2022.

-At KS5 our average academic grade is B-.
+At KS5 our average academic grade is D+.
 Our average grade for applied courses is Merit+.